 There are so many shops in and around the Pier that you can spend hours browsing.
-There is even a Christmas shop full of San Fran inspired Christmas decorations!
-We also headed into a chilli shop that offered hundreds of spicy delights – Calum enjoyed the samples but enjoyed watching my head exploded with one gruesome finger dip of a sauce
+There is even a Christmas shop full of San Fran-inspired Christmas decorations!
+We also headed into a chili shop that offered hundreds of spicy delights – Calum enjoyed the samples but enjoyed watching my head explode with one gruesome finger dip of a sauce.

 We jumped on a Blue and Gold Fleet Cruise from the Pier, taking a tour along the river and getting an up-close view of the Golden Gate Bridge.
 You can also visit the Aquarium on the Pier but we were short on time so missed that one.

-We were staying near Union Square and used our Hop-on Hop-Off bus ticket to get down to the Pier before explore the rest of the city afterwards.
-This area is a must and a nice neighbourhood to stay in – we may book a few nights in a hotel in this area of the city for our next visit.
+We were staying near Union Square and used our Hop-on Hop-Off bus ticket to get down to the Pier before exploring the rest of the city afterward.
+This area is a must and a nice neighborhood to stay in – we may book a few nights in a hotel in this area of the city for our next visit.

 One thing we loved about San Francisco was how there were so many romantic things to do!